Saga of King Harald

 13.

-OF EARL HAKON AND GUNHILD'S SONS.
+EARL HAKON AND GUNHILD'S SONS.

 Earl

-Hakon, towards harvest (A.D.
+towards harvest (A.D.
 963), sailed into the Bothnian

 Gulf

-to Helsingjaland, drew his ships up there on the beach, and
+Helsingjaland, drew his ships up there on the beach, and

 took

-the land-ways through Helsingjaland and Jamtaland, and so
+land-ways through Helsingjaland and Jamtaland, and so

 eastwards

-round the dividing ridge (the Kjol, or keel of the
+the dividing ridge (the Kjol, or keel of the

 country),

-and down into the Throndhjem district.
+down into the Throndhjem district.
+Many people

 streamed

-towards him, and he fitted out ships.
+him, and he fitted out ships.

 When the sons of